 To the contrary, “if your enemy is hungry, feed him; if he is thirsty, give him something to drink; for by so doing you will heap burning coals on his head.”

-Reading this verse by itself, or worse yet combined only with its prior verse, we can jump to the conclusion that the effect of our good would in some way bring about the "vengeance" of God (Romans 12:19).
+Reading this verse by itself, or worse yet combined only with its prior verse, we can jump to the conclusion that the effect of our good works would in some way bring about the "vengeance" of God (Romans 12:19).
 But when taken in the full context of the chapter (Romans 12) a different picture is formed, that of an altar, its consuming fire, and a living sacrifice.

-For we are that sacrifice, the offense we terrestrially forgive is the wood, and our enemy is the altar.
-Yes, indeed their conscience may burn as our small sacrifice brings about the sweet aroma of the Holy Place (Leviticus 16:12), but they may also repent, and receive the righteousness of our Lord Jesus Christ.
-That is what we should want for even our worst enemy.
+For we are that sacrifice, the offense that we terrestrially forgive is the wood, and our enemy is the altar.
+Yes, indeed their conscience may burn as our small sacrifice brings about the sweet aroma of the Holy Place (Leviticus 16:12), but they may also repent, and receive the righteousness of our Lord Jesus Christ and joy inexpressible (which is what we should want for even our worst enemy)!
+So, we are called to love in this way:

 1 Peter 4:8